 3) Lower Body Coil

 You will hear throughout The Hitting Vault a term called “Launch Position.”
-The launch position is the position you are in just before swinging the bat.
+The launch position is the position you are in once your front heel hits, typically after you stride forward.
 The lower body coil drill works on getting a proper load with the lower half and working into a good launch position.
 This drill is one of our favorite baseball hitting drills for power, and all that you will need here is a bat.

 The drill begins with the hitter in his stance.

 From here, you need to load into the back leg, creating that coil effect.
 In the image below, notice how the hitters back pocket is being shown to the pitcher, and his belly button is pointing to the catcher.
-This movement creates tension in the lower body that needs to be released through rotating and hitting the baseball from a good launch position.
+This movement builds up potential energy in the lower body that needs to be released through rotating and hitting the baseball from a good launch position.

 From this coil, you will stride your normal length and hold.
 It is important to feel the hips opening up and the separation between hips and shoulders that ultimately creates power.

 The lower body coil drill is an excellent drill for creating power.
 If you need an example of a hitter with great lower body coil, check out Christian Yelich.
 You will notice that Christian has elite movements and rotates his hips through the baseball.
 Like Christian, Josh Donaldson is another example of the effective lower body coil.
 You will notice that Josh loads into his back leg and then begins to release the rest of the swing through his stride.

 The final drill in this set of baseball hitting drills for power, is the K-Posture Drill.
 For this drill you will need a bat, tee, ball, and a slant board.
 The k-posture drill will drive muscle memory of what a great launch position should feel like.
 This drill integrates full turns, timing, and lower body coils- basically everything we have worked on throughout this article.